RustCrypto/password-hashes/password-auth/README.md

 `password-auth` is a high-level password authentication library with a simple interface which eliminates as much complexity and user choice as possible.

+It wraps pure Rust implementations of multiple password hashing algorithms maintained by the [RustCrypto] organization, with the goal of providing a stable interface while allowing the password hashing algorithm implementations to evolve at a faster pace.

+## Usage

 The core API consists of two functions:

 - [`generate_hash`]: generates a password hash from the provided password.
 The